paperless-ngx/paperless-ngx/docs/administration.md

 documenttype, etc)

-If `-z` or `--zip` is provided, the export will be a zip file in the target directory, named according to the current date.
+If `-z` or `--zip` is provided, the export will be a zip file in the target directory, named according to the current local date or the value set in `-zn` or `--zip-name`.

 !!! warning